w3c/wai-curricula/content/foundation/getting-started-with-accessibility.md

 Students should be able to:

-* Explain that accessibility implementation needs involvement from a wide range of roles.
+* explain that accessibility implementation needs involvement from a wide range of roles
-* Recognize the need of technical and financial resources for accessibility.
+* recognize the need of technical and financial resources for accessibility
-* Identify some roles to ensure a consistent implementation of accessibility, such as those from Quality Assurance or Executive Management Teams.
+* identify some roles to ensure a consistent implementation of accessibility, such as those from Quality Assurance or Executive Management Teams
-* Describe how to involve people with disabilities throughout projects.
+* describe how to involve people with disabilities throughout projects
-* Describe some accessibility case studies from organizations.
+* describe some accessibility case studies from organizations

 #### Teaching Ideas  for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Introduce specific considerations to integrate accessibility based on your particular students.
 See [Planning and Managing Web Accessibility](/planning-and-managing/).
 * Emphasize the importance of involving real users with disabilities early, and throughout projects.
 See [Involving Users with Disabilities](/planning/involving-users/).